handzlikchris/Unity.VisualisingEventCallChains/readme.md

 3) Recompile
 - If you see an error
-`'A configuration lists 'UnityEventCallRedirector' but the assembly file wasn't found in the search paths'` That means `UnityEventCallRedirector.Fody` is not compiled, you can go to `ModuleWeaver.cs` and make some non-relevant change (like adding a space) followed by save to make sure DLL is actually compiled
+`'A configuration lists 'UnityEventCallRedirector' but the assembly file wasn't found in the search paths'` That means `UnityEventCallRedirector.Fody` is not compiled, you can go to `ModuleWeaver.cs` and make some non-relevant change (like adding a space) followed by saving to make sure DLL is actually compiled
 4) Now changes to your scripts will trigger recompile which will in turn trigger IL Weaving to intercept your calls

+### Finding Interesting Frames
+You can use `FrameFinder` script located in `UnityEventCallRedirector/ProfilerUtilities` to find your custom markers.
+- drop the script onto a game object
+- change `FrameContains` to marker that you're after, for example, if you're looking for calls made from script `TestCallChain` by `Child-1-2-1` object you can put `Child-1-2-1 (TestCallChain)`.
+- hit `ShowInProfiler`
+- optionally you can navigate further with `FindNext`

 ### Configuring Interception
-In the package you'll find `EventInterceptor.cs` with `Intercept` method.
+In the package, you'll find `EventInterceptor.cs` with `Intercept` method.
 You can adjust that as needed.
 There's also an assembly attribute specified `UnityEventCallRedirector` where you can configure some more options.

 - `eventInterceptorTypeName` - if different than `EventInterceptor`
 - `replaceCallsFromNamespacesRegex` - it'll narrow down types to be looked at when searching for `UnityEvent``1.Invoke` calls